dward2/BME547/Assignments/01_tool_setup_git_intro.md

     instructions at [Working with SSH key passphrases](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases)

-5. Download and install `python` at https://www.python.org/.
-(As of August 15, 2022, the latest version is 3.10.6.)
+5. Download and install `python` at https://www.python.org/. (
+   + **NOTE:** As of January 12, 2023, the latest version is 3.11.1.
+The 3.11
+     version is still relatively new and not all packages/libraries have been updated for this version.
+I would recommend installing version 3.10.9.
    + **Mac** users:
      * Python is likely already installed.
 Open a Terminal window and enter `python --version`.
 You should see something like `Python 3.7.0`.